 Davis-Stirling Definition.
 A "Declaration of Covenants, Conditions and Restrictions" is referred to as "CC&Rs" or as a "Declaration."
-The Davis-Stirling Act has a definition for CC&Rs that is not very helpful.
-It defines a "Declaration" as a document that contains the information required by Sections 4250 and 4255.
+The Davis-Stirling Act has a definition that is not very helpful--it defines "Declaration" as a document that contains the information required by Sections 4250 and 4255.
 (Civ.
 Code §4135.)
 Section 4250 states that a declaration must contain a legal description of the common interest development, and a statement that the common interest development is a community apartment project, condominium project, planned development, stock cooperative, and must additionally set forth the name of the association and the restrictions on the use or enjoyment of property.
 (Civ.
 Code §4250.)
 Even though the courts sometimes treat CC&Rs as contracts, they are not.
 They are equitable servitudes.

 Broader Definition.
 Unlike bylaws, which address the governance of an association, CC&Rs describe the rights and obligations of the membership as they relate to other members and the association as a whole, and of the association to its members.
 CC&Rs generally cover: (i) restrictions on the use of property, (ii) member and association maintenance duties, (iii) enforcement powers, (iv) lender protection provisions, (v) assessments obligations and lien/collection rights, (vi) duty to insure, and (vii) dispute resolution and attorneys' fees provisions.